pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 <img width="3392" height="1963" alt="image" src="https://github.com/user-attachments/assets/d77b6b12-6570-4863-9148-71f4ad364fe1" />

-When prompted for the installation scope:
+When prompted for the installation scope, you have 2 options:
-- Select **Global** if you regularly work with watsonx Orchestrate
+- Select **Global** if you regularly work with watsonx Orchestrate.
+The MCP will be configured across all workspaces and you can reuse it in the future.
-- Select **Project** if you only plan to use it for this lab
+- Select **Project** if you only plan to use it for this lab.
+The MCP will be available only for this project.

 Using Project scope can help keep Bob's context lighter and more focused.